WansehDev/dockerize-express/README.md

-# Setting up Dockerize Expres
+# Setting up Dockerize Express

 _Note: The recommended distro for running this setup is Ubuntu 18.04 and above.
 If you are using windows, setup first your WSL (I recommend you use WSL 2 rather than WSL 1)._